colebryant/points-api/README.md

 * Notes/ Assumptions:

-1) Limiting ability for front end to cause user's total points for a company to go negative or to deduct more points than user has in total.
+    * Limiting ability for front end to cause user's total points for a company to go negative or to deduct more points than user has in total.
 Sending an error message if this is the case.
 I am assuming a company's points cannot go negative.

-2) Data being sent to and from the service is in JSON format.
+    * Data being sent to and from the service is in JSON format.

-3) Utilizing standard hashtable data structure with in service to house service memory.
+    * Utilizing standard dictionary data structure within service to house service memory.
 No durable data store such as SQL database.